Kinuthiajoseph/GitDemo2/README.md

-This is teh second Repo
+This is the second Repo
+"Slugs (as a group) are important to forest ecology, so slugs (as individuals) are something you must be careful not to step on."